AnswerID: 190959 Submitted: Friday, Aug 25, 2006 at 15:30

 In most dirt road & track situations load distribution devices are useless & often cause problems during tight turns & ramp over situations.

-was to improve the rear suspension
+My solution was to improve the rear suspension

 of my series 80 Landcruiser so that the balance required for safe towing was achieved without a HR 550 type hitch.